What is a mental health emergency?

 - Seeing or hearing things that are not there

-What do I do in a “psychological” or “mental health” emergency?
+What do I do in a mental health emergency?

 - Call University Police at 732-571-4444 (if calling from campus, call x4444).

-- Tell them who you are and where you are located, and they will assist you immediately and notify other necessary personnel.
+- Tell them who and where you are, and they will assist

-What do I do if I am the victim of a sexual assault?
+What do I do if I am the victim/survivor of a sexual assault?

-Psychological counseling is a process that helps people at various stages of personal development who are seeking help to cope with and understand the personal issues in their lives that are causing them concern and affecting their quality of life.
+Counseling is a process that helps people at various stages of personal development who are seeking help to cope with and understand the unique issues in their lives that are causing them concern and affecting their quality of life.

 The goal of counseling may be to: